yasyf/anthropic-computer-use-modal/README.md

 Anthropic's recent release of [Computer Use](https://anthropic.com/news/3-5-models-and-computer-use) is fantastic, but spinning up random Docker images didn't fit into our production workflow.
 Luckily, we use [Modal](https://modal.com) and they have all the primitives we need to implement the Computer Use API.

 If you're curious about why this library exists, check out [this blog post](https://musings.yasyf.com/improving-claude-computer-use/).
+This repo has a reimplementation of the Computer Use Tools from ~scratch, with a focus on using distributed primitives and state management.

 This library provides an out-of-the-box implementation that can be deployed into your Modal environment.
 Everything runs in a Sandbox, with tool calls being translated into Modal API calls.
 It may or may not spectacularly explode.
 It's also quite slow at the moment.
 Caveat emptor!